 Madhu Krishnan is an Executive Chef (Research & Development) at ITC Hotels.
-She is the country’s first recipient of the prestigious Incredible India and has been honoured with the Hoteliers India Award, Chef of the Year and the National Tourism Award for Best Lady Chef of the Year.
-She is also the first Chef to win the Federation of Hotel and Restaurant Associations of India’s Manager of the Year Award and now has had a decade long journey with ITC Group.
+She is the country’s first recipient of prestigious Incredible India and has been honoured with the Hoteliers India Award, Chef of the Year and the National Tourism Award for Best Lady Chef of the Year.
+She is also the first Chef to win the Federation of Hotel and Restaurant Associations of India’s Manager of the Year Award and now has had a decade-long journey with ITC Group.

 16. Kshama Prabhu

-Kshama Prabhu is the Executive chef at The Bar Stock Exchange Cafe in Mumbai.
+Kshama Prabhu is the Executive Chef at The Bar Stock Exchange Cafe in Mumbai.
 Having worked extensively internationally, she gives a contemporary twist to her culinary production.
 She creates magic with her cooking at this uniquely designed café in Mumbai that has the décor of a Stock Exchange.

 17. Rhea Bharucha

 Rhea Bharucha is the only 23 yr old young and vibrant pastry chef of the culinary team at Sassy Spoon, Mumbai which is a premiere Gourmet eatery.
 Situated in Nariman Point and Bandra the restaurant is known for its romantic and attractive food attraction and beautiful ambience.